Reading time: 5 minutes

-‘Budget’ doesn’t have to be a dirty word.
+Everyone needs a plan to get through these days, and ‘budget’ doesn’t have to be a dirty word.
 It’s just a simple plan showing what money we expect to receive and how we expect to spend it.
-Budgeting is a way of steering our money and staying in control.
+It's a way of steering our money and staying in control.
 A budget is one of the best tools for getting the most out of our money and getting ahead.

 Everyone can benefit from a budget – not just people who are having trouble making ends meet.
 It can mean the difference between feeling in control and being able to plan ahead, versus always wondering where our money went and going into overdraft between paydays.

 Spending less than is coming in?
 We can use a budget to work out how much can be squirrelled away each payday.
 We call this ‘paying ourselves first.’